 *Please note, for any pet(s) previously adopted from HSHA, a signed contract was completed at the time of adoption, stating that the pet(s) would be returned to HSHA if the adopter could no longer keep them.
 Please contact our Intake Center at 717-564-3320 option 2 to schedule a time to return the pet(s)

 Consider these resources, tips, and tricks to prevent surrendering your animal to the shelter:

-- Call your local vet, or use this list of vets in our area, to make sure any unwanted behaviors are not a result of a medical condition/issue.
+- Call your local vet or contact our Veterinary Resource Center to make sure any unwanted behaviors are not a result of a medical condition/issue.

 - HSHA’s Pet Food Bank

 - Low-Cost Vaccine Clinics

 - Visit our Resource Library for valuable information

 In the event that you have exhausted all possible options, contact HSHA at (717) 564-3320 to make a surrender appointment.
 Acceptance of surrendered animals is dependent on space and cannot be guaranteed.
 Additionally, a surrender fee is required to help defray the cost of caring for the animal.
 Surrender fees are: $122 for dogs (non-pit bull), $265.90 for pit bulls, and $135.70 for cats.